ST10485364/MusicPlaylist/README.md

 # Purpose
 The purpose of this app is to allow users to create and manage playlists

-1.launch the app and as soon as you do there will be a welcome message, a decription of the app and a START button to begin the quiz.
-2.The user will click on the start button which will then take them to the next page where the first question will be displayed.
-3.The user will have to click whether the following statements are true or false.
-4.The user will have to click the NEXT button to proceed to the next question and like the previous question they have to choose between true or false.
-5.when the user is done with all five questionbs they click on a button to check their scores.
+The fisrt thing you will see is the "Add to Playlist" buttton where they will have to enter the details for the playlist, and after they will be navigted too the second screen where the details will be displayed showing the song, artist, rating and the comments. on the second screen there will be three buttons: the show button that will display the details of the playlist, the "average button" that will display the ratings and then the "return button" that will return you to the main screen.
+At the end there will be an exit buttton that will aloow you to exit the app to basically close it

 # Utilisation of GitHub and GitHub actions
 GitHub is a cloud-based platform for version control and collaboration using Git.
 It is widely used by developers and teams to host, review, manage, and deploy code.